edgedb/easy-edgedb/chapter9/index.md

 };
 ```

-That makes it easy to update Lucy's `lovers` link, since we know she now only shows up inside the `lovers` for Jonathan Harker.
+That makes it easy to update Lucy's `lovers` link, since we know she now only shows up inside the `lovers` for Arthur Holmwood.

 ```edgeql
 update NPC filter .name = 'Lucy Westenra'